 Chata: lodge, cabin

-Best Things to do in the High Tatras in the Summer
+Best Things to Do in the High Tatras in the Summer

 Without a doubt, hiking is the best thing to do in the High Tatras.
 With short, easy walks and strenuous hikes to mountain peaks, there is something here for everyone.

 Rysy.
 Stand on the tallest peak in Poland but hike to it from Slovakia.
 This challenging day hike climbs up through the rugged, rocky peaks of the High Tatras.
 Just before the summit you cross the border into Poland.
-Read all about it here.

 Kriván.
 Called Slovakia’s “most beautiful mountain,” this is one of the most popular hikes in the High Tatras.